thieunguyenhung/thieunguyenhung.github.io/readme.md

 - Create and deploy demo and dev environment based on **Google Cloud (Kubernetes)**.
 - Optimize model for extracting text from photos (**OCR**).
 - Optimize result layout in PDF for end-user.

+**Teaching Assistant** @ [Ton Duc Thang University](https://www.tdtu.edu.vn/) (*Nov 2015 - May 2016*)
+- Helping students to understand their exercises.
+- Helping the teacher to prepare the homework.
+- Helping some students who need extra support to complete their exercises.
+- Explaining the lessons to some students who do not understand.

 ## 💬 Languages
 **English**: Professional fluently<br>